 We actually didn’t set out to make this milk jug bird feeder today.
 This idea was born when I needed a couple of plastic circles for a Christmas craft that we were making here in my daycare the other day.

 As you probably know by now, I’m a big fan of crafting with recyclable materials whenever possible.
-Not only does it keep our crafting costs down, using our spent cardboard and plastics to craft with, is a great way to teach children about the importance of re-using and re-purposing, and taking care of our earth.
+Not only does it keep our crafting costs down, crafting with used cardboard and plastic is a great way to teach kids about the importance of re-using and re-purposing, and taking care of our earth.